menu icon

 📖 Recipe

-Made with brown butter and three different chocolates, this is a perfectly soft and chewy cookie with crispy edges and just the right amount of sweetness.
+Made with brown butter and three different chocolates, these Triple Chocolate Chip Cookies are a perfectly soft and chewy cookie with crispy edges and just the right amount of sweetness.

 Author: Cynthia Christensen